ppy/osu-wiki/wiki/Tournaments/COE/COE_2026/en.md

 - Showing unsporting behavior
 - Faking or being misleading regarding their identity
 - Misleading referees
-- Not putting in any effort to win a match / Match fixing
+- Not putting in any effort to win a match/match fixing
 - Not following the osu! community guidelines
 - Breaking any local laws
-- Betting on any matches.
-This also applies to all staff
+- Betting on any matches (applies to all staff as well)
 - Damaging any equipment that is not your own

 #### Clothing